Coalition Avenir Québec: Nationalism and separatism

 The CAQ contends that the near half-century debate over sovereignty has hampered Quebec's economic and political progress.
 While the party does not support independence, it does identify as nationalist; it believes Quebec can thrive in Canada if the federal government is willing to grant more powers to the province.
 On 10 April 2014, Legault, previously a staunch sovereignist, stated that a CAQ government would never hold a referendum on leaving Canada: "[There] will never be a referendum for the life of the coalition even after 10 years, even after 20 years, so that's clear.
 And I was clear but people understood something else."
 François Legault added, "Once it is clear that there will never be a referendum with the Coalition Avenir Québec, the anglophones and allophones, who don't want a referendum, have to understand that we offer an alternative to the Liberals."

-Cultural policy
+Culture

 According to the party, Quebec is defined by "its historical heritage, the French language, its democratic ideals and the principles of the secularity of the State, and equality among men and women".
-The Party supported the Quebec ban on face covering but also argue the ban is not extensive enough.
+The party supported the Quebec ban on face covering but also argue the ban is not extensive enough.
 They propose to prohibit the wearing of religious symbols by personnel in a position of authority, including teachers.
 The party supports interculturalism to "integrate newcomers".
 This includes limiting immigration and promoting the use of French without creating new barriers.
 However, they want to exempt Quebec from the requirements of multiculturalism.
 In 2018, it proposed cutting the number of immigrants by 20 per cent, to 40,000 annually.
 However, it plans to bring back numbers up to 52,000 a year in 2022.

+In 2019, the CAQ government passed its long-awaited secularism bill Bill 21.

+In May 2022, the CAQ government passed Bill 96, The bill strengthens the 1970s Charter of the French Language bill.

+In April 2026, the CAQ government passed bill 9, which expanded on bill 21.
+Both bill 9 and bill 21 invokes the notwithstanding clause pre-emptively, shielding them from constitution challenge based on the Canadian Charter of Rights and Freedoms.